Learn / Blog / Article

-One possible reason for a dip in sales is that the buying process is too confusing or onerous and is driving potential customers away.
-Ask existing customers about their buying experiences to identify areas for improvement for all of your potential ones.
+One possible reason for a dip in sales is that the buying process is confusing or takes too long, and is driving potential customers away.
+Ask existing customers about their buying experiences to identify areas for improvement.

-17. Do you feel our [product or service] is worth the cost?
+17. Do you feel our [product/service] is worth the cost?

 Another major sticking point for potential customers is cost.
-If your offerings are perceived as poor value for money, you may need to reevaluate your pricing structure or work to make your value clearer/more explicit.
+If your offerings are perceived as poor value for money, you may need to reevaluate your pricing structure to make your value more explicit.

-18. What convinced you to buy the product?
+18. What convinced you to buy the [product/service]?

-What were the hooks that persuaded your customers to take the plunge?
+What were the hooks that persuaded your customers to take action?
 Try to understand these driving forces, and then replicate and emphasize them.

 19. What challenges are you trying to solve?

-What are the major issues that are causing customers to turn to your product for help?
-Knowing this can help you make sure you are meeting their expectations.
+What are the major issues that cause customers to turn to your product for help?
+Knowing this can help you make sure you’re meeting their expectations.